Fit-guys/Server/README.md

-# Firebase Quickstarts for Node.js
+# Server-side

-A collection of quickstart samples demonstrating the Firebase APIs using the Node.js Admin SDK.
-For more information, see https://firebase.google.com.
+Firebase admin, node

-## Commit rules
+## Commit rules:

 1) use lint for your code (SonarLint for C# or Eslint for JS, Prettier, etc)
 2) make sure the development version in the 'development' branch